michael-betz/Fan-Tas-Tic-Firmware/README.md

 ## `LED` dump data to WS2811 RGB LED strings
 There are 3 channels which can address up to 1024 LEDs each.
 First argument is the channel address (0-2).
-The number of bytes which will be sent (nBytes) must be indicates as the second argument and must be an integer multiple of 3.
+Second argument is the number of bytes which will be sent (nBytes) and must be an integer multiple of 3.
 Each LED needs to be set with 1 byte per color.
 For the WS2811 LED chip, the order of the bytes is RGB.
 For performance reasons, data must be sent as raw binary values (not ascii encoded!).

 __Example__

+Sent:

         LED 1 6\n
-        <0x00, 0xFF, 0x00, 0xFF, 0xFF, 0xFF>
+        \xFF\xFF\xFF\x7F\x00\x00

 Set the first two LEDs on channel 1.
-The first LED will glow green, the second white.
+The first LED will glow white at full power, the second red at half power.

 ## `I2C` does a custom I2C transaction
-Not yet implemented.
-There will be commands to do send / receive of custom bytes to custom addresses.
-Mutex of I2C hardware!
+This command does a send / receive transaction on one of the I2C busses.
+Use this to communicate with custom extension boards from python.

+__Example__

+Sent:

+         I2C 3 0x20 0xABCDEF 2\n

+Received:

+         I2C:E3B4\n

+Do an I2C transaction on channel 3.
+The right shifted device address (without R/W bit) is 0x20.
+Send the 3 bytes of data 0xAB, 0xCD, 0xEF.
+Then read 2 bytes of data from the device, which are 0xE3 and 0xB4.